 Helping young people change their lives through entrepreneurship

-SWEF was founded to unlock the potential of young entrepreneurs, particularly those who have great ideas but lack access to grant money for small businesses or traditional business loans and grants.
+Katie Sharp a Grants Manager at SWEF explains that SWEF was founded to unlock the potential of young entrepreneurs, particularly those who have taken the first steps with their great idea but lack access to traditional business loans and finance.

-“We launched SWEF after realising that although there is a lot of support and advice for young people trying to launch their first venture, there is virtually nowhere to get the cash injection they often need,” explains Katie Sharp, Grants Manager at SWEF.
+“We launched SWEF after realising that although there is a lot of support and advice for young people trying to launch their first venture, there is virtually nowhere to get the cash injection they often need.”
+It’s a really supportive application process with SWEF saying that they don’t need a lengthy business plan, just evidence on the application form of “initiative and a strong work ethic”.

-Young grantees also benefit from access to a dedicated small business forum – a peer-to-peer network where they can exchange ideas, ask questions and gain support from other new business grant recipients.
+Grantees not only receive their cash injection of funds but also benefit from access to SWEF’s business community – a peer network where they can exchange ideas, ask questions and gain support from other new business grant recipients.

 Apply for a Small Business Grant